Learn the basics

 Search with flexible travel dates

-Next to Dates, you can select the See calendar of lowest fares radio button to find the lowest fares available within a 30 day period.
+Next to Dates, you can select the See calendar of lowest fares option to find the lowest fares available within a 30 day period.

-- Enter a value of zero within the Length of stay field for same-day travel.
+- Enter a value of zero within the Duration (nights) field for same-day travel.
 Enter a range with a dash if your plans are flexible, such as 7-9 for a trip of about a week.

-ITA's routing language is an advanced feature that lets you include specific code in your search to quickly add restrictions to your search.
-Here are some examples of restrictions you can add using routing language:
+ITA's routing codes are an advanced feature that lets you include specific notations in your search to quickly add restrictions.
+Using the routing codes, you can:

 - Include only flights operated by specific airlines or alliances